Cleveland Vs Yorkshire u2050s Sunday 8th March County Match Report: Setting the Standard for Venues

 However, it was the least glorious bottom board that finished first as Martin McLoughlin and I threw some huge attacks in, pieces flew off and we battered our way to a draw.
 John Garnett and James Collier took the other draw but that was it.

-Cleveland looked like they were taking the match but wins from Will, Jamie and Geral Cuaresma at the end swung it to a 6-6 draw.
+Cleveland looked like they were taking the match but wins from Will, Jamie and Gerald Cuaresma at the end swung it to a 6-6 draw.

 Finally, thank you to Tennants for hosting.
 This has set the standard for County venues for me.